Monterey Bay, California

 Completion Assurance Guarantees end once the project is delivered — a milestone called Commercial Operation Date or COD.
 CAGs are also not insurance or bonds (insurance products cannot serve as a financial instrument; more), nor do they obligate the issuer to pay for cost overruns, a contractor that does not perform, nor a host of other issues that can crop up during new project construction.

 What it is: Unlike loan guarantees, In3’s innovative project funding (Completion Assurance Program™ or CAP) uses a financial guarantee that acts as a source of assurance, transactional security, or “surety” that the project will be successfully completed and commissioned to begin commercial operations.
-Simple, really.
-Most of what we add is background context for people who are already familiar with such instruments, as they’re thrown off by the fact that once the project reaches this milestone (Commercial Operation Date, or COD) the completion instrument is allowed to expire and is released.
+This is why we refer to it as a type of “security deposit.”
+In some ways it is quite simple, actually.
+Most of what we describe here serves as background context for people who are already familiar with such instruments, as they’re thrown off by the fact that once the project reaches this milestone (Commercial Operation Date, or COD) the completion instrument is allowed to expire and is released.

-If this elaboration does not seem important to you, stop here, and jump to our Quick Guide synopsis to facilitate your project’s CAG.
+If this elaboration does not seem important to you, stop here, and jump to our Quick Guide stepwise synopsis to help facilitate your project’s CAG.

-How this guaranteed capital is different (and better for developers): Traditional lenders also often require a senior lien (pledge of collateral) against the project’s operating assets as “first” line protection, with a traditional loan guarantee as a secondary source for added security, widely requested by traditional and institutional project funders as a type of “credit enhancement” to offset their perception of risk that such loans are non-recourse.
+How this guaranteed capital is different (and better for developers): Traditional lenders also often require a senior lien (pledge of collateral) against the project’s operating assets as “first” line protection, with a traditional loan guarantee as a secondary source for added security (recourse), widely requested by traditional and institutional project funders as a type of “credit enhancement” to offset their perception of risk that such loans have limited or no recourse outside the Special Purpose Vehicle (SPV) legal structure.

-Our funding is still “non-recourse,” but we are also non-traditional, offering non-bank “alternative” financing through an in-house private Family Office, up to 100% of the project budget (something banks would never do).
-Even better, we do not ask for collateral (a senior debt lien), but instead use mezzanine debt, requiring no pledge of collateral as operating security.
+Our funding is still “non-recourse,” as per the tradition of project finance, but we are also non-traditional, offering non-bank “alternative” financing through an in-house private Family Office, up to 100% of the project budget (something banks would never do).
+Even better, we do not ask for collateral (a senior debt lien), but instead use either mezzanine debt or no debt (entirely as equity without asking for majority voting rights), requiring no pledge of collateral as operating security.

-Project finance usually involves a Special Purpose Vehicle (HoldCo, often an LLC) that owns the project assets, enabling project developers/owners to build out qualifying pipelines more rapidly, using the assets of a built project as the basis (whether for a Bank’s Guarantee, Standby Letter of Credit, or bank-endorsement or confirmation) for subsequent guarantees, if desired.
+Project finance usually involves a Special Purpose Vehicle (think of an SPV as a holding company) that cleanly owns the funded project’s assets, enabling project developers/owners to build out qualifying pipelines of projects more rapidly, using the assets of a built project as the basis (whether for a Standby Letter of Credit, Line of Credit, or bank-endorsed promissory note) for subsequent guarantees, when desired.

-Facilitating such a guarantee for a nonrecourse loan can be relatively straight-forward or quite a challenge, depending on (a) whether or not your own company has assets (balance sheet depth), or a strong enough credit rating, to involve a rated commercial bank or credit union, or (b) how you go about inviting a sponsor with deeper pockets to bring forward a guarantee on your behalf.
+Facilitating such a guarantee for a nonrecourse loan can be relatively straight-forward or quite a challenge, depending on (a) whether or not your own company has assets (balance sheet depth), or a strong enough credit rating, to involve a licensed commercial bank or credit union, or (b) how you go about inviting a sponsor with financial depth to bring forward a guarantee on your behalf.

-There’s another simple reason this guarantee is necessary: our funding partner requires it, as they draw on existing lines of commercial credit alongside their own cash holdings to fund new construction of infrastructure projects.
+There’s another simple reason this guarantee is necessary: our funding partners require it, usually drawing on existing lines of their own commercial credit alongside their own cash holdings to fund new construction of infrastructure projects.
 This also explains why the funding is drawn down in monthly installments or tranches — to satisfy banker expectations for such new construction, further filtering out fraud, money laundering, etc. More on this at CAP Frequently Asked Questions.

 Does it seem, at first glance, like this guarantee is too much work for not enough payoff?
-Keep reading, such as an introduction to the “art and science” of using financial guarantee to secure advantageous project funding at Obstacle or Creative Opening” (article).
+It is a sharp learning curve for many, though In3 is set up to make the journey manageable.
+Keep reading, if you enjoy expanding your knowledge, such as an introduction to the “art and science” of using financial guarantee to secure advantageous project funding at Obstacle or Creative Opening” (article).

 What is the payoff?